About our soaps

-When oils are mixed with an alkali (Lye) a process called saponification takes place.
-Oils are composed of fatty acids which require a certain amount of an alkali to saponify them, or change them into soap.
-This is a crucial part of soap making and when formulated correctly and professionally, there is NO lye left in the finished soap.
+Our soaps are made using the cold process method.
+When oils are mixed with an alki (lye) a process called saponification takes place.
+Oils are composed of fatty acids which require a certain amount of an alkali to saponify them or change them into soap.
+This is a crucial part of soap making and when formulated correctly and professionally, there is No lye left in the finished soap.
+Ironically soap cannot be made without lye and yet when soap is cured there is no lye left in it.
+Yes read it again.

-As an added extra, we actually super fat all our soaps.
-This means that oils or fats that have been left in the soap unconverted by the lye to allow some fat/oil to remain in its original form so that it forms an invisible, protective and conditioning layer on the skin.
-The purpose of super-fatting the soap is to give it this more moisturising quality, making it milder for the skin.
+As an added extra, we superfat our soaps which means that some oils or fats remain unconverted by the lye.
+As the oil /fat remains in its original form it provides an invisible, protective and conditioning layer on the skin.
+The purpose of superfatting the soap is to give it a moisturising quality, making it milder for the skin.